Search criteria must contain at least two characters.

 Use the following tips to help you find work items:

-- Searching by Keyword
+- Maximizing Keyword Searching

-field types can be searched.
+Values in most field types can be searched.
 For example:

 - Include a user name in a search to find items the user